-- a) The applicant shall coordinate with adjacent CSG applicants to create as few shared access points to the project areas as possible, thereby ensuring proper access by the applicant, the applicant's employees, emergency personnel and minimizing adverse traffic effects on Highway 19. - b) The applicant shall provide adequate off-street parking and staging to not impede traffic along adjacent roadway systems. - c) New power lines installed to serve the site shall be underground other than the main feeder onto the property to the greatest extent possible and in conjunction with electric utility approval. - d) Fencing shall be of a design capable of allowing small animals access in and out of the fenced CSG. - e) An interior setback of 50 feet shall be met. - f) The project must incorporate a 50-foot wildlife corridor on the west and east side of the CSG to provide a north/south access for wildlife. - g) Native bushes and trees shall be planted around the exterior of the CSG.
+- a) The applicant shall coordinate with adjacent CSG applicants to create as few shared access points to the project areas as possible, thereby ensuring proper access by the applicant, the applicant's employees, emergency personnel and minimizing adverse traffic effects on Highway 19. - b) The applicant shall provide adequate off-street parking and staging to not impede traffic along adjacent roadway systems. - c) New power lines installed to serve the site shall be underground other than the main feeder onto the property to the greatest extent possible and in conjunction with electric utility approval. - d) Fencing shall be of a design capable of allowing small animals access in and out of the fenced CSG. - e) An interior setback of 50 feet shall be met. - f) The project must incorporate a wide wildlife corridor on a diagonal from the northwest corner of the project site following a low land/water feature to the east side of the site at least 50 feet wide. - g) The project shall incorporate a 35-foot (or wider) wildlife corridor, mid-way, towards the south of the CSG to provide an east/west access for wildlife. - h) Native bushes and trees shall be planted around the exterior of the CSG. - i) A cover crop inside the footprint of the CSG and wildlife corridors will be planted and maintained with